New York City ethnic enclaves: Jewish

-The first Jews arrived in New York City in 1654, when it was still New Amsterdam, from Recife (Brazil) following the First Anglo-Dutch War, resulting a decade later in the first known civil rights case in the New World when a Jew named Asser Levy successfully appealed to the New Amsterdam colonial council for the right to serve in the army.
+The first Jewish presence in New York City dates to the arrival of 23 Jewish refugees in 1654, when it was still New Amsterdam, from Recife (Brazil) following the First Anglo-Dutch War, resulting a decade later in the first known civil rights case in the New World when a Jew named Asser Levy successfully appealed to the New Amsterdam colonial council for the right to serve in the army.
 Later German immigration brought large communities of Jews to the city.
 Starting then until 1820 was the first wave of Jewish immigration to America, bringing fewer than 15,000 Jews.
 The first wave of Jewish people were fleeing religious persecution in Brazil, Portugal, Spain, Bordeaux, Jamaica, England, Curaçao, Holland, and conquered by Russian Empire former Poland (Rzeczpospolita Obojga Narodów), and founded communities in New York, Newport, Charleston, Savannah, and Philadelphia.
 From 1820 to 1880 came the second wave, in which a quarter million German Jews migrated to America.
 A third major wave of Sephardi Jews coming from the Balkans and the Middle East after the Turkish revolution.
 The outbreak of World War I and the Holocaust caused many German Jews to immigrate to the United States.
 During this period, 1881 to 1924, over 2,000,000 Eastern European Jews immigrated, fleeing anti-semitic persecution in their home countries.
 A later wave from Eastern Europe, from 1985 to 1990, over 140,000 Jews immigrated from the former Soviet Union.
 50,000 Jews a year still immigrate to the United States.